GabrielPila/cse210-teamproject/README.md

 * listings/apartment_id/

-parameters - Pass the apartment id in the url.
+Parameters - Pass the apartment id in the url.

-Output - Dictonary containing apartment details.
+Output - Dictonary containing apartment details, comments sorted by date with user details, landord details, etc.

 * comments/apartment_id/

 To post/create a comment.

 Paramaeters - Pass the apartment id in the url.
 The body should contain - 'comment' and 'rating' field.
 The rating should be an index ranging from 0 to 5.
+Returns a response 'Comment added successfully'.